 Fig. 7: Free body diagram in the magnitude of frictional forces, fk

 a.
-Assume frictionless plane at Equilibrium, determine in terms of m, g and ø, the mass M, tension T1 and T2.
+Assume a frictionless plane at Equilibrium, determine in terms of m, g, and ø, the mass M, tension T1, and T2.

 b.
-If the coefficient of static friction is µs between m and 2m, Find the maximum value of M
+If the coefficient of static friction is µs between m and 2m, find the maximum value of M

 T2